Events Held - 2022

 Tuesday 17th May - Committee meeting 11am - followed by monthly Luncheon meeting "My experiences world wide " by Roger Baker

-Tuesday 15th March - Committee meeting 11am - followed by monthly Luncheon meeting 12.15 for 12.45pm and then the speaker was Svend Jensen on "Occupation of Denmark"
+Tuesday 15th March - Committee meeting - followed by Luncheon meeting and then the speaker was Svend Jensen on "Occupation of Denmark"

-Tuesday 15th February - Our monthly luncheon at 12.45pm -followed by a talk.
+Tuesday 15th February - Our monthly luncheon -followed by a talk.

-Tuesday 19th January - Committee meeting 11am - followed by monthly Luncheon meeting 12.15 for 12.45pm After lunch speaker was a very interesting talk and power point presentation on the London Sailing Barges by John Rayment
+Tuesday 19th January - Committee meeting 11am - followed by monthly Luncheon meeting After lunch speaker was a very interesting talk and power point presentation on the London Sailing Barges by John Rayment

 Thurday 15th January 2016 - 8 of our members attended the funeral service of John Drinkwater, one of our former Presidents.